zpincus/IOTool/README.md

  - [SparkFun Pro Micro](https://www.sparkfun.com/products/12640)

-However, it should be possible with minimal effort to port IOTool to any AVR microcontroller supported by the LUFA USB library.
+However, it should be possible with minimal effort to port IOTool to any AVR microcontroller supported by the LUFA USB library (see 'Porting' below).

 Installation
 ------------